mvolkmann/blog/src/swift/SwiftUI.md

 click the magnifier glass icons in the lower right (minus and plus) or select a zoom level from the percent dropdown.

-By default the Preview is not in "Live Preview" mode.
+The Preview is in "Live Preview" mode by default.
 Key things to know about not being in this mode include:

 - Clicking a View in the Preview selects it rather than triggering tap events.